raynebc/editor-on-fire/Building_EOF_in_Windows_Old_Steps 2024 version.md

 ```
 If any of these fail keep in mind your antivirus may be interfering again.
 The examples may fail to build, but if you used the prefix correctly in the call to the configure script above, libsamplerate will be properly built, including libsamplerate.a into the destination "lib" directory, samplerate.h into the "include" directory and samplerate.pc into the "lib\pkgconfig" directory.
 Confirm these files were added before continuing.

 Next, get pkgconfig (http://ftp.gnome.org/pub/gnome/binaries/win32/dependencies/pkg-config_0.26-1_win32.zip).
-Extract the pkg-config.exe file from that zip file's bin folder and copy it to the "bin" folder in your MinGW installation (ie. C:\mingw32\bin).
+Extract the pkg-config.exe file from that zip file's bin folder and copy it to the "bin" folder in your 32 bit compiler folder (ie. C:\mingw32\i686-w64-mingw32\bin).
 Check whether a file called intl.dll (a requirement for pkgconfig) is present in this bin folder.
 If not, but there is a libintl-8.dll file, copy that and rename the copy as intl.dll.
-If neither file is present, download the gettext runtime (http://ftp.gnome.org/pub/gnome/binaries/win32/dependencies/gettext-runtime_0.18.1.1-2_win32.zip), extract intl.dll from that zip file's contained bin folder and put it in the mingw32\bin folder.
+If neither file is present, download the gettext runtime (http://ftp.gnome.org/pub/gnome/binaries/win32/dependencies/gettext-runtime_0.18.1.1-2_win32.zip), extract intl.dll from that zip file's contained bin folder and put it in the C:\mingw32\i686-w64-mingw32\bin folder.  pkg-config will expect to be defined in your PATH variable, so add its containing folder (ie. C:\mingw32\i686-w64-mingw32\bin ) to the PATH variable and re-open the command prompt for that to take effect.

 Next, get GLib (http://ftp.gnome.org/pub/gnome/binaries/win32/glib/2.28/glib_2.28.8-1_win32.zip) which is a prerequisite for pkgconfig.
 Extract the libglib-2.0-0.dll file from that zip file's bin folder and copy it to the "bin" folder in your MinGW installation (ie. C:\mingw32\bin).